LuCiFer3097/Chatbot/README.md

 ## Dependencies
   - This program can be run on Windows and Linux.
   - Programming language used is Python 3.8
-## Steps to install python3.8 on ubuntu
+## Steps to install python3.8 on Linux
   - sudo apt-get install build-essential checkinstall
   - sudo apt-get install libreadline-gplv2-dev libncursesw5-dev libssl-dev \
     libsqlite3-dev tk-dev libgdbm-dev libc6-dev libbz2-dev libffi-dev zlib1g-dev